 Part 2: Theories of development and underdevelopment

-4. Classical political economy in the industrial revolution
+4. Classical political economy and beyond

 5. Developmentalist theories of economic development

 7. The state as a potential agent of transformation: From neoliberalism to embedded autonomy

 8. Contemporary perspectives and new strategies for development

 9. The initial structural transformation: Initiating the industrialization process

 13. Technology and development

 14. Transnational corporations and economic development